 CSB/SJU students on the South Africa program live in Port Elizabeth, situated on the Indian Ocean near the southern tip of the African continent.
 With a population of over one million, it is South Africa's fifth largest city and host to several World Cup matches.
 It has a sunny, dry, temperate climate similar to that of Southern California, combined with the wind of Chicago.

-Students study in classrooms at Nelson Mandela Metropolitan University (NMMU).
+Students study in classrooms at Nelson Mandela University (NMU).
 Students choose from seminar courses designed specifically for our program including political science, literature, South African music, and marine biology.
 In addition, all students enroll in the Study Abroad Seminar taught by their faculty director.

-CSB/SJU students have access to library, computer lab, recreation and sports facilities with South African and other international students at NMMU.
+CSB/SJU students have access to library, computer lab, recreation and sports facilities with South African and other international students at NMU.
 Many choose to get involved with the local clubs and organizations.

 Volunteer and Service Learning are major components of this program.
 All students enroll in a Community Service Learning course and participate in one of two projects sponsored by CSB/SJU.
 Each week students spend 6 to 8 hours on-site in some of PE's most impoverished areas.